Implementing Cloud-enabled Management (CEM) behind a load balancer

 1. With http responders turned off

-For ITMS 7.6 and later, please see 178549 "How to configure F5 BIG-IP Local Traffic Manager to work with the ITMS Cloud-enabled Management traffic?" as an example of what to configure (however, it is up to the vendor and customer in configuring their load balancer).
+For ITMS 8.x, please see Configure F5 BIG-IP Local Traffic Manager to work with the ITMS Cloud-enabled Management traffic as an example of what to configure.
+NOTE: It is up to the vendor and customer to correctly configure their load balancer.

-Note: F5 has been the only load balancer that we have tested.
-We are aware of customers using x, y and z load balancers after they had followed their vendor configuration documentation.
+NOTE: F5 is the only load balancer that has been tested.
+Symantec/Broadcome is aware of customers using x, y and z load balancers after they followed their vendor configuration documentation many of these were able to work properly.

 Resolution